beanie999/microsoft-oauth-example/README.md

 - Ensure the New Relic event API endpoint is set correctly for the US or EU data centre.
 - Test the monitor, search for data within the AzureStatusSubscription custom event and set the monitor running.

+Optionally create the example dashboard:
+- Copy the json from the example-dashboard.json file.
+- Replace the account id with the correct account id.
+- Import the dashboard.

 ## Availability
 You can safely run the synthetic script from multiple locations.